matt2uy/StrokeCount/README.md

-RoundTrack
+StrokeCount
 ==========

-Track your golf rounds on the Pebble watch
+Count strokes while playing golf with your Pebble